mattermost/docs/source/install/install-rhel-8.rst

 .. note::

   You need a PostgreSQL database.
-See the `database preparation </install/prepare-mattermost-database.html>`__ documentation for details on this prerequisite.
+See the :doc:`database preparation </install/prepare-mattermost-database>` documentation for details on this prerequisite.

 A Mattermost deployment includes 4 steps: `download <#download>`__, `install <#install>`__, `setup <#setup>`__, and `update <#updates>`__.